 - If you’re struggling with impulse spending, giving yourself a cash allowance may prove helpful.
 On the other hand, if you want to track spending, a debit card can provide this along with some of the same advantages as cash.

-In any case, you should take time to consider the pros and cons of various payment methods in order to ensure you’re maximizing the benefits and avoiding any potential pitfalls.
+In any case, you should take time to consider the pros and cons of popular payment methods in order to ensure you’re maximizing the benefits and avoiding any potential pitfalls.
 Remember that it’s not just what you spend—it’s also how you spend—that can make a big difference in managing your finances.
 At OnPoint, we know that you value access and convenience, and we offer various options for you to manage your money.
 Learn more about joining today.